 Just west of downtown, you will find approximately 22 city blocks highlighted by 125 contributing, mostly residential, structures.
 The period of historic significance for is area is 1884 to 1930 with most contributing structures being frame vernacular and Queen Anne style wood frame structures, dating from the mid 1880’s to the late 1910’s.
 There are several structures reflecting the 1920’s Florida Land Boom including the Neo-Classical Revival Punta Gorda City Hall.

 To the east of downtown, you can explore another neighborhood steeped in history.
 The Bethel-St. Mark Historic area covers approximately 23 city blocks and recognizes Punta Gorda’s traditionally African-American neighborhood.
 It once contained a tiny yet thriving commercial district centered on Cochran St (now Dr

 Martin Luther King Jr Blvd).
 In this area you will find the Blanchard House Museum of African American History and Culture of Charlotte County.
-Across from the museum is the Bailey Bothers Park which recognizes five brothers who served their country with honor in World War II and Korea as well as other members of the African American community which helped shape Punta Gorda’s past and present.
+Across from the museum is the Bailey Bothers Park which recognizes seven brothers who served their country with honor in World War II and Korea as well as other members of the African American community which helped shape Punta Gorda’s past and present.